spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-honoroit.md

 To use the bot, invite the `@honoroit:example.com` to the room you specified in config, after that any Matrix user can send a message to the `@honoroit:example.com` to start a new thread in that room.

-Send `!ho help` to the room to see the bot's help menu for additional commands.
+Send `!ho help` to the bot in the room to see the available commands.

 You can also refer to the upstream [documentation](https://github.com/etkecc/honoroit#features).